Cost Update

 How long does fence installation take in Austin?

-For a standard residential lot, expect the physical work to take 2 to 3 days.
-The first day is usually dedicated to pulling out the old fence and setting the new posts in concrete.
-You then need to let that concrete cure.
-The pickets and gates usually go up on day two or three.
+For a standard residential lot, expect the process to take 2 to 4 days.
+The first day is usually teardown and setting the posts in concrete.
+The concrete needs at least 24 hours to cure - especially in our humid June weather - before the pickets are nailed up on day three or four.

 Do I need a permit for fence installation in Austin?